This is a Synthetic World: Three Essays on Causal Inference, Applied Econometrics, and Machine Learning for Policy Analysis

 Question:

-What were the short-run economic costs of Hawaii’s March 2020 mandatory quarantine?
+What were the economic costs of Hawaii’s March 2020 mandatory quarantine?

 Method: